Haitians begin to bury their loved ones after deadly quake

 “I would feel better if I were being buried in the same grave as my mother,” he said.

-A total 332 people are missing, while 12,200 people were injured, authorities said.
+A further 332 people are missing, while 12,200 people were injured, authorities said.

 The disaster followed a devastating temblor in 2010 that killed tens of thousands of people.